hibasharif/library-manager/README.md

 ![Python](https://img.shields.io/badge/Python-3.x-blue) ![License](https://img.shields.io/badge/License-MIT-green)

 **Library Manager** is a Python-based command-line application that helps you manage your personal book library.
-You can add, remove, edit, search, and track books, as well as view statistics about your reading progress.
+You can add, remove, edit, search, and track books, as well as view statistics about your reading progress and you can also download your favourite book.

 ---